If you're planning to take part in protests, know your rights. Read this. - Local News 8

 The First Amendment does not continue to protect protests that escalate to violence or the destruction of private or public property, he said.

-That’s when law enforcement has the right to end them and deescalate threats of violence, he said.
+That’s when law enforcement has the obligation to respond and deescalate threats of violence, he said.

 2. Where can and can’t I protest?